Victoria-3-Modding-Co-op/Community-Mod-Framework/README.md

 ```
 **Also remember to add the mod to your required items on your own mods steam page.**

-# Debug Mode
+# Debug Features

-The keybinding `CTRL + ALT + D` toggles the global variable `com_debug`.
+- Event `community_framework_events.999` will add a debug button to the sidebar.
+This button will toggle the game in and out of debug mode.
+- The keybinding `CTRL + ALT + D` toggles the global variable `com_debug`.
 This can be used to enable or disable debug content like debug Decisions or Events.

 # Political Movements